Rockettsword/otp-authenticator-android/README.md

 # The goal of this fork is to create an even more minimalist version for an Android WebView.

+Changes: CSS file and HTML file have been modified

 The following is the original README from the developer: